The learner will:

 - chart paper for brainstorming (save for next lesson)

-- copy of Handout One: Honesty Dissection for each group of four
+- copy of handout Honesty Dissection for each group of four

 Discuss with family members why it is important to them (and the community) that people are honest.

 Have each group report to the whole class the examples and descriptions of honesty.
-Keep a list on a chart of key words and descriptions from the group discussions (reliable, integrity, trustworthy, good reputation, not deceiving, doing the right thing, doing what you say you'll do, keeping promises, etc.).
+Keep a list on a chart of words and descriptions from the group discussions (reliable, integrity, trustworthy, good reputation, not deceiving, doing the right thing, doing what you say you'll do, keeping promises, etc.).
 Add to the chart over the next three class periods.

 In the next class period, they will explore ways the trait of honesty has value to self and community.
 Encourage them to think about this and discuss with their families, asking the question, "Why is it important to you that people are honest?"